yashm1310/Tournament-Auction-Helper/README.md

 5. Shuffle the unsold list and then select names from it randomly and distribute the players in teams so everybody gets selected by a team.
 6. Display the Final Teams and Player count of each team.

+### Libraries used:
+1. Pandas

+### Modules that can be added:
+1. The final results can directly be stored into a excel sheet.
+2. Statistics of the player and other information can be displayed alongside the name during the auction.